-Despite the city’s nickname “Smallbany,” Albany’s downtown area has tons of attractions to explore.
-Walk through Empire State Plaza for views of the city’s stunning architecture and reflecting pool.
-Tour the New York State Capitol to learn more about Albany’s history.
-Enjoy outdoor yoga during the free State Street Yoga series or the Yogapalooza festival.
-Catch comedy shows and other live performances at the aptly-named Egg Theater.
-Trek your way to the observation deck of the Corning Tower, which provides a breathtaking panorama from the Hudson River Valley to the foothills of the Adirondacks.
+Despite the city’s nickname of “Smallbany,” Downtown Albany has tons of local attractions to explore.
+Walk through the Empire State Plaza for stunning city views of the architecture and reflecting pool.
+Tour the New York State Capitol to learn more about Albany’s history and local government.
+Enjoy outdoor yoga during the free State Street Yoga series or the YogaPalooza festival.
+Catch comedy shows, ballet performances, and concerts from touring artists like Loreena McKennitt and Andy Grammer at The Egg.
+See the breathtaking panorama from the Hudson River Valley to the foothills of the Adirondacks on the Corning Tower Observation Deck.
 Play with your pup at the Olde English Downtown Dog Park.
-Bike, boat, or attend events at the Jennings Landing amphitheater in Corning Preserve.
-Or view art exhibits and take advantage of great deals during the monthly 1st Friday Albany event.
+Bike, boat, or attend events at the amphitheater at Albany Corning Preserve – Jennings Landing.
+Or view art exhibits and take advantage of great deals during the monthly 1st Friday in Albany, NY event.

 Spend a Day on Lark Street

-Check Out the Incredible Museums
+Check Out Albany Museums & Galleries

-Theatre is a New York staple, but you don’t have to go all the way to Broadway to experience high-quality performing arts!
-Watch the Albany Symphony Orchestra, famous comedians and musicians, and Broadway productions at the Palace Theater.
-Catch live shows featuring local artists, lecturers, and more at The Linda WAMC’s Performing Arts Center.
-Audition with Capital Repertory Theatre, the only member of the LORT association in the Capital Region.
-Give the kids a chance to try out their performing skills at the Steamer No. 10 Theatre.
+Theatre is a New York staple—but you don’t have to go all the way to Broadway to experience high-quality performing arts!
+See performances from the Albany Symphony Orchestra, Albany Berkshire Ballet, famous comedians, touring bands, and more at the Palace Theatre.
+Take part in film festivals, lectures, concerts, dance nights, and more at The Linda WAMC’s Performing Arts Studio.
+See shows like Shakespeare: The Remix and Beautiful: The Carole King Musical at Capital Repertory Theatre—the only member of the LORT association in the Capital Region.
+Give the kids a chance to try out their performing skills at The Steamer No. 10 Theatre.
 Attend the only local short play festival, Confetti Fest, at Confetti Stage.
-Enjoy the nice summer weather with a free outdoor performance at Playhouse Stage Company.
-See concerts, ballet performances, and more at The Egg.
-Or, for a more modern concert experience, catch a live show at Empire Live.
+Or enjoy the nice summer weather with free outdoor performances of shows like Legally Blonde at Park Playhouse, hosted by the Playhouse Stage Company.

-Attend All the Amazing Festivals
+Attend Albany Festivals

 Follow the Capital District’s Beverage Trail